pk-fr/yakpro-po/README.md

 > yakpro-po 3.x works on PhpParser 5.x
 > it will run on php >= 7.4, obfuscating code for php 7.0 to php 8.x
 >
-> If you are running php 7.0 or higher for parsing php 5.2 to 8.3,
+> If you are running php 7.0 or higher for obfuscating php 5.2 to 8.3,
 > Please use unsupported [yakpro-po 2.x](https://github.com/pk-fr/yakpro-po/tree/2.x) which works on 4.x branch of PhpParser.
 >
 > If you are running php 5.3 or higher,